mbrow73/multiboundaryautomation/.github/ISSUE_TEMPLATE/vpc-sc-request.md

 `storage.googleapis.com, bigquery.googleapis.com`

 **Methods (optional)**
-List specific RPC methods or permissions to allow.
-Leave blank to allow all methods.
+List specific RPC methods or service methods that apply to all services in this rule (comma‑separated or one per line).
 Example:
-`storage.buckets.get, storage.buckets.list`
+`storage.buckets.get, storage.objects.get`

+**Permissions (optional)**
+List specific IAM permissions that apply to all services in this rule (comma‑separated or one per line).
+Example:
+`bigquery.jobs.get, bigquery.tables.get`

 **Source / From (for ingress rules)**
 For ingress rules, specify the sources that should be allowed.
-This can include IP ranges (e.g., `192.0.2.0/24`), VPC networks, or identities.
+This can include IP ranges (e.g., `192.0.2.0/24`), VPC networks, or resources.
 Separate multiple sources with commas or list each on its own line.
 Leave blank for egress rules.

 **Destination / To (for egress rules)**
 For egress rules, specify the destinations that should be allowed (e.g., projects or services).
 Separate multiple destinations with commas or list each on its own line.
 Leave blank for ingress rules.